 Clicking on 'Copy to clipboard' allows to export the plot or the frame (which is a plot with some blank space around it) in the pixmap (.bmp) or scalar vector graphics (.svg) format.
 Then the exported piece can be pasted to the relevant graphical application.
 Additional for the plot, there is a possibility to export the numerical data which will appear in the form of tab-separated columns after the paste operation.

-Clicking on the 'Export to file' will create the file containing the plot or the whole frame (i.e. all plots in the window).
+Clicking on the 'Export to file' will create the file containing the plot with or without the frame.
 The possible output file formats are '.png', '.svg' and '.pdf'

-TO FINISH...
 Save the workspace file.